Store opening: attracting and engaging with gamification

 To engage as many prospects and customers as possible, brands also need to think of their digital Advent Calendar as an omnichannel animation.
 The different Playable Marketing formats are particularly relevant in this context.
 The brand can engage its audience across all these channels with native animations that adapt to its website, shopping application or advertising campaigns (interactive ads).

-5 inspiring examples of Advent Calendars
+5 inspiring examples to create a digital Advent Calendar

 Now let’s get down to business with 5 examples of brands that have created a digital Advent Calendar and leveraged this format to achieve a variety of business objectives.